semasuka/blog/_posts/2019-01-16-variables-data-type-operators-python.md

     semasuka

-Here "name" is the variable name, the value is "semasuka", we can print the value stored in the variable by calling the name in this case and the value of the name will be printed.
+Here "name" is the variable name; the value is "semasuka", we can print the value stored in the variable by calling the name in this case and the value of the name will be printed.

 In python, there are conventions to keep in mind while naming a variable:
 1. Don't use names that are too long
-2. The name should explicitly define the value, for example, avoid calling your variable naive names like x or a, you should be specific as possible
+2. The name should explicitly define the value, for example, avoid calling your variables naive names like x or a, you should be specific as possible
-3. The variable name can't start with a number or contain any special character($%&...) except underscore ( _ ) otherwise, this will result in a syntax error
+3. The variable name can't start with a number or contain any special character($%&...) except underscore ( _ ) otherwise; this will result in a syntax error
 4. Since space is a special character, the pythonic way to represent a space in a variable name is by using the _
-5. Python is case-sensitive, for example naming a variable greeting and another one named Greeting, these variables will be considered as two be different variable
+5. Python is case-sensitive, for example naming a variable greeting and another one named Greeting, these variables will be considered as two different variables

 ```python